-- (i) A system of scoring using Capita's credit system scoring and modelling system that includes: - Ratings published by three credit rating agencies (Fitch, Moodys and Standard & Poor) which reflect a combination of components over the short and long term. - A review of the 'credit rating watch' and 'outlook' notices from the ratings agencies. - Credit default swaps (CDS) spreads to give early warnings of likely changes in credit ratings. - Sovereign ratings to select counterparties from the most credit worthy countries. - Any known Central Government involvement or specific guarantees issued for an organisation. - (ii) Sole reliance is not placed upon the information provided by Capita.
-In addition, the County Council also uses market data and information available from other sources such as the financial press.

-(iii) Furthermore the following measures are actively considered throughout the year:

-- The reduction or increase in the maximum investment term for an organisation dependent upon its current score. - Institutions will be removed or temporarily suspended from the approved lending list if there is significant concern about their financial standing or stability, with any investments withdrawn as soon as is possible. - Investment exposure being concentrated with higher rated institutions wherever possible.
+- (i) A system of scoring using Link Asset Service's credit system scoring and modelling system that includes: - Ratings published by credit rating agencies along with a review of the 'credit rating watch' and and 'outlook' notices from the agencies - Credit default swaps (CDS) spreads to give early warnings of likely changes in credit ratings. - Sovereign ratings to select counterparties from the most creditworthy countries. - Any known Central Government involvement or specific guarantees issued for an organisation. - (ii) Sole reliance is not placed upon the information provided by Link.
+In addition, the County Council also uses market data and information available from other sources such as the financial press. - (iii) Furthermore the following measures are actively considered throughout the year: - The reduction or increase in the maximum investment term for an organisation dependent upon its current score. - Institutions will be removed or temporarily suspended from the approved lending list if there is significant concern about their financial standing or stability, with any investments withdrawn as soon as is possible. - Investment exposure being concentrated with higher rated institutions wherever possible.